bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_yelp.md

 You will give the user the option of selecting one or more restaurant categories that can be used to filter the restaurants.
 To do this you will do the following:

 1. Present the user with some subset from the list of available categories (see `yelp.get_categories` for the complete list).
-2. Ask the user to select one or more categories and store their selections in a variable called categories (a comma-separated list of categories).
+2. Ask the user to select one or more categories and store their selections and store them in the `user_selections` dictionary.
 3. Proved the user with a way to either clear out or update their selected categories.

 ### 2. Allow the user to set the sorting criteria